course-details-portlet

 Further on evaluation

 Attendance requirement is minimum 70%.
 Three short assignments and a somewhat more extensive text must be submitted before handing in the final semester assignment.
-The final semester assignment will be the basis for the final assessment in the course.
+These must be approved by the course teacher before submitting the final term paper.
+The final semester assignment forms the basis for the pass/fail grade in the course.
 Approved obligatory attendance is valid for up to 1 year for voluntary re-take examinations.
+Attendance and the submitted essay form the basis for the assessment in the subject.

 Postponed examinations are normally scheduled for the next exam period.